multivendorx/catalogx/readme.txt

 🔄 Experiment with new designs in a safe testing environment without affecting your live site.
 📊 Boost sales by strategically placing buttons where they'll get the most clicks.
 🎨 Easily match your brand’s style with custom color and font options, creating a cohesive look.

+==✌️Customizable Inquiry Forms ==
+Transform your customer interactions with fully adaptable forms tailored to your unique business requirements.
+This versatile tool empowers you to create engaging inquiry experiences, capture essential information, and streamline your customer communication process.

+== Key Features: ==
+🎨 Design with brand alignment: Craft visually appealing forms that reflect your company's aesthetic.
+🧩 Diverse field options: Utilize a range of input types including text, checkboxes, dropdowns, and file uploads.
+🛡️ Enhanced security measures: Implement reCAPTCHA to safeguard against spam and form abuse.
+🔧 User-friendly management: Easily create, edit, and update forms through an intuitive admin interface.
+📊 Tailored data collection: Capture the exact information you need for each customer inquiry.

+== ✌️Centralized Inquiry Hub ==
+Streamline your customer communication with a powerful, all-in-one messaging dashboard.
+This comprehensive tool simplifies inquiry management, enhances team collaboration, and ensures prompt, organized responses to customer queries.

+== Key Features: ==
+💬 Unified conversation platform: Access all customer inquiries and ongoing discussions in one centralized location.
+🔍 Intelligent search functionality: Quickly retrieve specific inquiries using @tags for efficient information management.
+📌 Priority message highlighting: Pin crucial messages to keep important information readily accessible.
+📎 Integrated file sharing: Attach and exchange files directly within conversations for comprehensive communication.
+🔐 Role-based dashboards: Maintain organized workflows with separate views for administrators and customers.
+📊 Streamlined inquiry tracking: Monitor and manage all customer interactions from a single, intuitive interface.

+= Why Choose CatalogX? =
+CatalogX empowers your WooCommerce store with advanced features that enhance customer engagement, streamline operations, and boost sales.
+Transform your e-commerce experience today with CatalogX!

+== Installation ==
+Upload the plugin files to the /wp-content/plugins/catalogx directory, or install the plugin through the WordPress plugins screen directly.
+Activate the plugin through the 'Plugins' screen in WordPress.
+Use the Settings->CatalogX screen to configure the plugin.

+== Frequently Asked Questions ==
+= Is CatalogX compatible with my theme? =
+CatalogX is designed to work with most WooCommerce-compatible themes.
+However, we recommend testing it with your specific theme to ensure optimal compatibility.
+= Can I use multiple features simultaneously? =
+Yes, all features in CatalogX are designed to work together seamlessly.
+You can enable and customize each feature according to your needs.
+= Is there a limit to the number of pricing rules I can create? = There is no set limit to the number of pricing rules you can create with the Dynamic Rule-Based Pricing feature.
+However, we recommend keeping your rules manageable for optimal performance.

+== Screenshots ==

+Catalog Mode in action
+Enquiry Module interface
+Quotation Module dashboard
+Wholesale pricing setup
+Dynamic Rule-Based Pricing configuration
+Real-Time Page Builder interface

+== Changelog ==
+= 1.0 =

+Initial release

+== Upgrade Notice ==
+= 1.0 =
+This is the initial release of CatalogX.